santiment/academy/.docs/GUIDE.md

 - Create a new folder named `trading-and-transaction-volume` inside it.
 This directory name is important and should reflect the name of the article itself.
 Usually it is the `snake-case` version of the title.
   This directory name is important as we'll use it when we create links to that article.
-- Create an `index.md` file inside that directory.
+- Create an `index.mdx` file inside that directory.
 The name is important.
 This will be the main/index page of the article.

-## Contents of the index.md file
+## Contents of the index.mdx file

 ### Header

-Always start with the header structure, which looks like this:
+Always start with the header structure, which looks like this.
+Fields `title` and `datePublished` are mandatory.
+`datePublished` field must not be update after article deploy.
+Add field `dateModified` and write any changes thee instead.

 ```
 ---
 title: Trading and Transaction Volume
 author: Santiment Team
-date: 2025-05-13
+datePublished: 2025-05-13
 ---
 ```

 ![Header fields](./title_and_date.jpg)

-The `title` and `date` fields are displayed on the article page, as seen in the screenshot.
+The `title` and `dateModified` fields are displayed on the article page, as seen in the screenshot.

 The `title` field will be transformed to an h1 HTML tag in the final page.
 One page should have one h1 tag, holding the title.
 In Markdown this is usually represented